Colombia travel guide

 Political demonstrations can occur in the capital city of Bogota and throughout the country.
 These can be confrontational and occasionally turn violent.
 You should monitor local media and avoid all demonstrations.

 Terrorists are very likely to try to carry out attacks in Colombia.
-The threat comes from the ELN (Ejército de Liberación Nacional), dissidents from the demobilising FARC guerilla group (Revolutionary Armed Forces of Colombia), and other illegal armed groups.
+The threat comes from the National Liberation Army (ELN), dissidents from the demobilising FARC guerrilla group (Revolutionary Armed Forces of Colombia), and other illegal armed groups.